monika-kotus/ViCom/README.md

    Publications were cleaned for duplicates, missing titles, etc., and merged with geolocation data for each researcher.

 3. **Expertise Extraction**
-   **OpenAI** was then employed to read through abstracts and produce relevant themes and expertise keywords.
-Because who doesn’t want a robot telling us our life’s work in bullet points?
+   **OpenAI** was then employed to read through abstracts and produce relevant themes and expert keywords.
+Who doesn’t want a robot telling us our life’s work in bullet points?

 4. **Similarity Computation**
-   We tally up how many keywords each pair of researchers share—like counting how many matching socks you’ve got in the laundry.
+   We tally up how many keywords each pair of researchers shares—like counting how many matching socks you’ve got in the laundry.

 5. **Web App Visualization**
    Finally, we created a **Streamlit** + **Folium** web app to: